-Based on the research conducted by staff through local and regional newspaper database searches, building records, and ownership history, it has been determined that the property is not the site of a significant historic event.
+The subject property does not meet this criterion.
+Based on the research conducted by staff through local and regional newspaper database searches, building records, and ownership history, it has been determined that the land on which the building is located is not the site of a significant historic event.
+No information was found associated with significant events related to this structure.